technology-toolbox/website/content/blog/jjameson/2011/10/27/building-technologytoolbox-com-part-2.md

 ---
-title: "Setting up a new Web development project (a.k.a.
-Building TechnologyToolbox.com, part 2)"
+title: Setting up a new Web development project (a.k.a.
+Building TechnologyToolbox.com, part 2)
 date: 2011-10-27T05:42:45-06:00
 excerpt:
-  "Once I settled on using Subtext as the blogging solution for the Technology Toolbox site, I turned my attention to working on the other areas of the site..."
+  Once I settled on using Subtext as the blogging solution for the Technology Toolbox site, I turned my attention to working on the other areas of the site...
 aliases:
   [
     "/blog/jjameson/archive/2011/10/26/building-technologytoolbox-com-part-2.aspx",